Avianca Airlines files countersuit against No.2 shareholder over United deal

-(Reuters) - Colombian airline Avianca AVT_p.CN countersued its No. 2 shareholder on Monday, escalating a battle over a plan by top shareholder Synergy Group Corp to forge an alliance with United Continental Holdings Inc (UAL.N).
+March 27 (Reuters) - Colombian airline Avianca countersued its No. 2 shareholder on Monday, escalating a battle over a plan by top shareholder Synergy Group Corp to forge an alliance with United Continental Holdings Inc.

 Avianca's motion seeks to dismiss claims in a lawsuit filed by Kingsland Ltd earlier this month and opposes Kingsland’s motion for an injunction to stop the United negotiations.